Elite50/slate/source/includes/_profile-object.md

  | VoterRegistrationDate | The date the voter originally registered to vote
  | VoterRegistrationParty | The political party that the profile registered under
  | VoterRegistrationRegion | The region or state the person is registered in
+ | VoterRegistrationCounty | The county the person is registered in
  | VoterRegistrationVoterStatus | The registration status of the profile